-Exterior condensation on sealed units (glass) is a phenomenon that occurs on high performance windows.
+Exterior condensation on the insulating glass is a phenomenon that occurs on high performance windows.

 External condensation is usually noted under the following conditions: